jacotri77/iron_worker_node_twitter_bot/readme.md

 <h3>Let's get the code uploaded and running in IronWorker!</h3><b2>
 <h4>1.
 Package your Worker</h4><br>

 Let’s package it up inside a Docker image and upload it to a Docker Registry.
-Copy the Dockerfile from appropriate directory (depending on used programming language) of this <a href="https://github.com/iron-io/dockerworker">repository</a> and modify the ENTRYPOINT line to run your script.
+Copy the Dockerfile from appropriate directory (depending on used programming language) of this <a href="https://github.com/iron-io/dockerworker">repository</a> and modify the ENTRYPOINT (in this case we are using bot.js) line to run your script.
 Build your docker image:<br><br>
 `docker build -t USERNAME/IMAGENAME:TAG .` <br><br>
 Replace USERNAME/IMAGENAME with your own Docker info or you can also build off of the lightwieght images iron has for each language (iron/node, iron/go, etc.).
 Those can be accessed <a href="https://github.com/iron-io/dockerworker">here</a>

-You should see the following output in your terminal
+You should see the following output(with a few semantic differences based on your naming scheme and image size) in your terminal

 `Sending build context to Docker daemon  9.867MB `<br />
 `Step 1/4 : FROM iron/node`<br />